 You may receive pay from the county and the state paid portion of your pay.
 You are not required to make contributions on any salary from the county.
 The county paid portion of your pay is not used in the benefit calculation.

-You are entitled to receive a normal retirement with full benefits if you:
+You are entitled to receive a normal retirement with full benefits if you are:

 You will qualify for early retirement with reduced benefits if you:

-Your benefit begins the day after you end employment as a plan member or some other date you choose after you end employment.
+Your benefit begins the day after you end employment as a plan member.
+Your benefit may not begin more than 30 days before INPRS receives your retirement application.
 You are entitled to a monthly benefit for life.
 The amount you receive will be calculated according to Indiana statutes.
 (See Table A).

 If you are currently receiving or are entitled to receive any pay from the state for services performed as a judge or a magistrate under IC 33-23-5 (as defined in IC 33-38-6-7), you do not qualify for a retirement benefit.